 Household wealth represents the availability of resources, that is, the difference between the value of a household's assets and the value of its liabilities.
-It is a crucial indicator of its living standards and it can be used to assess financial resilience, including the ability to use assets to support loss of income saving and retirement living standards (ONS, 2017, 2023).
+It is a crucial indicator of living standards and it can be used to assess financial resilience, including the ability to use assets to support the loss of income (ONS, 2022a).
+In particular, pension wealth statistics provide valuable insights into potential under-saving and retirement living standards (ONS, 2017, 2023).
 Additionally, when wealth is passed down across generations, beneficiaries may have opportunities that are not available to those who do not receive inheritances.
 This can have an impact on the descendants of individuals who currently have wealth and potentially on wealth inequality, particularly at the top of the distribution.